sdeering/marcqualie.com/_posts/2014-01-09-jekyll-is-no-longer-hyde-ing.md

 published: true
 ---

 After convincing myself all year that I will finally Go Static and get rid of my custom CMS for this blog, I decided to finally launch it on the very last day of the year; Talk about leaving things until the last minute!
 This isn't a complete coincidence though, as I've been working long hours on a new project which is related to Jekyll development.
 I'll blog about this separately further into the year.
-This post is going to cover why I chose Jekyll, and why it's going to be so powerful as my content platform moving into 2014.
+This post is going to cover why I chose Jekyll, and why it's going to be so powerful moving into 2014.

 ### Why Jekyll over custom CMS?